ads-ui/ns-gen/README.md

 });
 ```

-The namespace file will generate in the `dist/ns.js`.
+The namespace file will be generated in the `dist/ns.js`.

 Run this task, the `ns.js` may contain what like this.